abhilashjp/lookupapp/docs/how-to-verify/vat-south-africa.md

 * Example VAT: 4480152117, 4720285933

-A successful verifiction of the VAT on the sarsefiling vat lookup tool will return the following details
+A successful verification of the VAT on the sarsefiling vat lookup tool will return the following details

 * VAT Trading Name
 * VAT Registration Number